 What criteria are considered when you interview?

 STUCCO is centrally concerned with providing affordable housing for low-income students.
 We consider the need for such housing in terms of short- and long-term stresses, including financial details, family situation, and the effects of discrimination resultant from racial background, gender, sexuality, and so on.
 At least 60% of residents must be eligible for community housing.
 We also consider how engaged people may be with cooperative values and organising, as well as their understanding of how STUCCO works – hence why you should come to more than the minimum three meetings!
 Interviews are difficult, so don't be discouraged if you don't get in when you try.

 Could you tell me a little more about the rooms?

+All 40 residents have their own room that are generous in size.
 Each room comes unfurnished, so you will have to provide all your own furniture.
 Details about the rest of the units are described on the Cooperative Living? page.
-Each room is a little bit different from each, but you can fit a double-bed, shelving, and a desk with relative ease.
+Each room is slightly different in dimensions but you can fit a queen bed, shelving, and a desk in all of them with relative ease.

 I’m not studying at the University of Sydney this year, but I will be next year.
 Can I start applying now?